-1. The person responsible for dealing with any formal complaint about the service we provide is: Mr Mark Bishop
+1. The person responsible for dealing with any formal complaint about the service we provide is: Leanne Jones.

 2. If a patient complains on the telephone or at the reception desk, listen to the complaint sympathetically.
 A complaint generally starts as a verbal complaint so follow the following guidelines:

-4. If the patient complains in writing the letter will be passed on immediately to, Mr Mark Bishop
+4. If the patient complains in writing the letter will be passed on immediately to, Leanne Jones.

 5. If a complaint is about any aspect of clinical care or associated charges, Mrs Wormald will discuss this with the treating dentist, unless the patient has specifically asked for this not to happen.
 If the problem is a clinical one the dentist should consider seeking advice from their Defence Organisation before dealing with it promptly and personally.
 More serious matters should always be referred for professional advice.